hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 conda
 -----

-`Sherpa is available as a conda package <https://github.com/conda-forge/sherpa-feedstock>`_ on the `conda-forge` channel.
-After setting the `conda-forge` channel priority, Sherpa can be installed with `conda`.
+Sherpa is `available as a conda package <https://github.com/conda-forge/sherpa-feedstock>`_ on the `conda-forge` channel.

-First, configure your environment to use the `conda-forge` channel:
+Using `conda`, Sherpa can for example be installed with the following steps:

 .. code-block:: shell-session

+   $ conda config --add channels nodefaults # optional, to avoid proprietary user licenses
    $ conda config --add channels conda-forge
    $ conda config --set channel_priority strict

-Then, install Sherpa:
+   $ conda install sherpa

+Alternatively, `pixi` can be used:

 .. code-block:: shell-session

+   $ pixi init
-   $ conda install sherpa
+   $ pixi add sherpa
+   $ pixi shell

+Please refer to the respective documentation of the package manager.
-As noted by the package maintainer, macOS builds on `conda-forge` may not always be available.
+As noted by the `conda-forge` maintainer, macOS builds on `conda-forge` may not always be available.
 Currently, Linux builds for x86_64, aarch64, and ppc64le are supported.

 .. _Running Sherpa: